ashupp/TMTelemetryProvider/README.md

 # TMTelemetryProvider
-Trackmania Telemetry Provider for SimFeedback / SFX-100
+TrackMania Telemetry Provider for SimFeedback / SFX-100

 Please support this great project.
 https://opensfx.com

 ## Prerelease on the release tab
 ## Warning
-I am not recommending to use this plugin  at the current stage of development unless you are know exactly what you are doing.
 **Unpredicted movement of you SFX-100 could happen at any time when this plugin is enabled.**
 I am not responsible of any damages caused by usage of this plugin!
 **You have been warned!**